 Why I recommend Meliora laundry detergent:

-- Simple formula is free from synthetic fragrances, dyes, preservatives, brighteners and palm oil
+- Simple formula that is free from synthetic fragrances, dyes, preservatives, brighteners and palm oil

 - Unscented or scented with essential oils only